turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 </br>

+- IsVehicle() : bool	-- returns true if this is a vehicle, false otherwise
+- IsCar() : bool	-- returns true if this is a car vehicle, false otherwise
+- IsMotorcycle() : bool	-- returns true if this is a motorcycle vehicle, false otherwise
 - IsDisableDeactivation() : bool return -- Check if the rigidbody is able to deactivate after inactivity
 - IsKinematic() : bool return -- Check if the rigidbody is movable or just static
 - IsStartDeactivated() : bool return -- Checks whether rigid body is set to be deactivated when added to simulation